skaloud/DNA-metabarcoding-course/lesson1/lesson1.md

    - **Batch job**: Once everything is debugged, calculations are typically run via batch jobs, where you prepare a script that defines data upload, calculations, and saving the results back to the account.

-**Note:** TMetaCentrum can be accessed via several frontends.
-If one is not working, you can access your account from another frontend.
-**Important**: Do not perform any calculations or upload large data (over 10 GB) directly on the frontend, as it slows down the work for everyone.
-If your work is slow, consider switching to another frontend.

 2. **OnDemand**:
    - Access MetaCentrum via selected programs (e.g., running R Studio to speed up complex R calculations).